 Biography

-At Oxford, he delivers the entire two-year lecture series on German Law and offers tutorials in Contract Law, Tort Law, Comparative Private Law, and EU Law as well as in the Conflict of Laws for BCL/MJur students.
-He initiated and hosted the Oxford Comparative Moot in German Law.
-As invited lecturer, he also taught private international law at Humboldt University Berlin for LLM students in International Dispute Resolution.
+At Oxford, he delivers the entire lecture series on German Law and offers seminars and tutorials in the Conflict of Laws, Comparative Law, and European Business Regulation; he has taught Contract Law, Tort Law, and EU Law for St Hilda’s and other colleges.
+He initiated and hosts the Oxford Comparative Moot in German Law.
+For Notre Dame, he teaches European Civil and Commercial Litigation in the London Law Programme.
+As invited lecturer at Humboldt University Berlin, he taught private international law for LL.M. students in International Dispute Resolution.

 Positions